 If you are looking for a way to stretch your budget and improve your family’s nutrition, consider adding more beans to your meals.
-Beans are convenient, versatile and lend themselves to many tasty dishes.
-Beans are a rich source of protein, fiber, vitamins and minerals.
-Basic Beans – How… Read more »
+Beans are convenient, versatile, and lend themselves to many tasty dishes.
+Beans are also a rich source of protein, fiber, vitamins, and minerals.
+Basic Beans – How to Cook Dried Beans Ingredients… Read more »

 As the seasons change, so do our food cravings.
 We know that summertime provides a great variety of fresh fruits and vegetables here in Maine, but that isn’t always the case in the long winter season.
 We like to call winter “soup season,” as we crave warm, comforting meals – like soup – to stave… Read more »

 Today is St. Patrick’s Day, a day of celebration of Irish history and culture.
 As food is a building block of every culture, I felt inspired to try out a traditional Irish recipe I found on the Maine SNAP-Ed website.
 Colcannon is a dish made from potatoes with either cabbage or kale and other vegetables… Read more »